ceki/segl/src/main/scala/gt201101/README.txt

 The slowness of ImplerativeEuler7.scala, completing in 1.2seconds, is rather surprising and still baffles me.
-An earlier version which used a mutable ListBuffer was  even slower and even more baffling.
+An earlier version which used a mutable ListBuffer was  even slower and just as baffling.

 [1] http://en.wikipedia.org/wiki/Prime_number_theorem